satthya/Linux-Troubleshooting-Docs/Boot_Error_v1.md

 	3. Entered the chroot environment:

 		a. chroot /mnt/sysimage

+  	4. Entered the boot directory.

+   		a. cd boot

-	4. Reinstalled GRUB to the disk:
+	5. Reinstalled GRUB to the disk:

 		a. grub2-install /dev/sda

-	5. Rebuilt the GRUB configuration file:
+	6. Rebuilt the GRUB configuration file:

 		a. grub2-mkconfig -o /boot/grub2/grub.cfg

-	6. reboot
+	7. reboot

 Root Cause: